Saturday, January 27, 2018

 I wasn't sure if they celebrated Boxing Day, but they certainly do.
 Sharon and I ended up at Sylvia Park Mall and it was crowded.
 We ended up buying gifts for two nieces and one future nephew as well as ourselves and a few others.
 Very impressive mall.

 Next we were driven to Tauranga (fifth largest city in New Zealand) with a few interesting stops along the way.
 Owharoa Falls and an Oceana Gold abandoned minefield in Wahi.
 Bought some souvenirs.
 Only went up Mt Maunaganui part way and marveled at the sheep grazing.
 In Tauranga itself we found Thai Thani 2 near the water with very good food and service.
 Later in Paeroa we felt ignored in our first restaurant and moved further down the street to get very good service from Kumar's with nice touches in the food.
 The chef came out to clarify one of our requests.
-They kindly played my favorite Tamil song on their video machine.
+They kindly played my favorite Tamil song that is number 1 wih my iTunes list on their video machine.

 We became aware of Waiheke Island on our previous visit and in the meantime developed a keen interest It turns out to be more interesting once we arrived.
 It is larger than we realized and has a lot of natural beauty.
 Apparently it has a population of about 8,000 year round, but in the summer holiday season (January) it blooms to about 40,000.
 It is a 35 minute ferry boat from Auckland and about 2,000 commute for work.
 We went on our first wine tour and were taken for tasting to three wineries, including one certified organic.
 Apparently organic does less harm to your body.
 We ate at the last one, Passage Rock outdoors.
 Our group came with people from Britain (parents visiting a daughter who also came), three long term women friends coming for a wedding and two women from New Jersey.
 The tour guide, Grant told us he felt dairy was cruel for cows, but ate dairy anyway while feeling guilty.
 A lot of good conversation.